romdalf/AaaS/README.md

 ```

 The above provides a blueprint of our application.
 It tells that we will be getting a debian container base image with a specific nature (9-slim), that we will run a command once up and that we want to redeem our volume voucher and mounting the volume at ```/mnt```.

+Notes:
+- note the comment structure of the descriptive configuration file.
+This is a well-documented standard.
+- two files are created but both YAML code could be append within the same file based on the above output.

+### show the running YAML

 ### storageos
 For the puproses of this demo, the Free For Every Developer edition of Storage is used via the automated deployment (note: this deployment method is not suitable for production usage):